 4. Practice the interview under extreme circumstances

 Ask your friend or partner to dance in the background, or yell at you while you are reviewing answers—anything to try and throw off your focus.
 This is how you mimic the intensity of getting grilled by YC partners, some of whom you may have looked up to for years.
+Get acquainted with all the YC application questions and examples.
 Once you’ve prepared for the worst, the interview will feel tame by comparison.

 You know the big picture and have practiced your answers—now it’s time for the real thing.
 Keep these guidelines in mind and bake them into your preparation.